Cloning Configurations

 - Place the response curves of all listening positions for all configurations on the same graph and inspect the results.

-- Use the Configuration Performance Metrics dialog to compare various numerical errors (flatness error of the MLP, seat-to-seat response variation in dB and so on) for the configurations of interest.
+- Use the Configuration Performance Metrics dialog to compare various numerical errors (seat-to-seat response variation, SPL penalty, flatness error of the MLP and so on) for the configurations of interest.